Pax-Astralis-Dev/Pax-Documents/CentralCommandHandbook.md

 Extreme offences include:
 - Mass RDM (2 or more random murders)
 - Mass Sabotage (Theft of station funds, intentionally causing severe damage to either station or other users' shuttles, disabling atmos or "spacing" rooms, or otherwise make either the station or other users' shuttles uninhabitatable).
+- Erotic roleplay (ERP) or any other sexual content.
+- Usage of exploits or game modifications.
+- Ban evasion.

 In cases of such extreme offences, follow these procedures:

 - **Mass RDM and Mass Sabotage:**